PartyLayerDocs

 5. Not Installed

-If the selected wallet isn't detected, the modal shows an installation prompt with links to the wallet's website and app stores (from the wallet's installHints).
+If the selected wallet isn't detected, the modal shows an installation prompt with a link to the wallet's website (from the wallet's website field, with a built-in fallback URL for known wallets).
+Mobile flows may also show a deep-link button.

 Registry Status